How an ARF Works

 ARF Withdrawal Rules

-There is no limit on the level of withdrawals that you can make from your ARF, but minimum amounts must be withdrawn at certain age brackets, referred to as “imputed distribution”.
+There is no limit on the level of withdrawals that you can make from your ARF, but minimum amounts must be withdrawn at certain age brackets:

 If your total ARFs are under €2 million, you must withdraw:

-4% of the value of your fund, if you are over 60.
+- 4% of the value of your fund, from age 61

-5% of the value of your fund, if you are over 70.
+- 5% of the value of your fund, from age 71

 If your total ARFs exceed €2 million, you must take out 6% of the value of your fund each year.